sampl/protolang/developers.md

 ### Set up the schema

 - Create a `.env` file in the root (`/`) directory and add the database connection string like so: `ADMIN_POSTGRES_CONNECTION_STRING=postgresql://postgres:password123@db.abc123.supabase.co:1234/postgres` (use your actual Postgres connection string from Supabase)
-- Run the migrations to set up tables: `npm run migrate` (currently works on a new database only)
+- Run the migrations to set up tables: `npm run db:migrate` (currently works on a new database only)

 ### Start the web server